 Turing Scheme

 The Turing Scheme is the UK government's funding programme for outgoing global study or work abroad activities.
-The University of Oxford has secured Turing Scheme funding for specific student opportunities taking place in the 2023/24 academic year.
+The University of Oxford secured Turing Scheme funding for specific student opportunities taking place in the 2025/26 academic year.
+The University will be bidding for new funding for the 2026/27 academic year in Spring 2026, with the outcome expected in the Summer 2026.

 Turing Scheme objectives

-The University is pleased to have secured Turing Scheme funding towards living costs for specific student opportunities in the 2023/24 academic year, spanning a range of departments, with enhanced funding available for students from disadvantaged backgrounds.
+The University secured Turing Scheme funding towards living costs for specific student opportunities in the 2025/26 academic year, spanning a range of departments, with additional funding available for students from disadvantaged backgrounds.
 Students at the University of Oxford who are undertaking international activities eligible for Turing Scheme funding will be contacted with details about their entitlement.

 Further information on the Turing Scheme for Oxford students